Skip to content

 After installing the Daytona CLI, use the daytona command to interact with Daytona Sandboxes from the command line.

-To view all available commands and flags, see the CLI Reference.
+To view all available commands and flags, see the CLI reference.

 API